truefoundry/elasti/CONTRIBUTING.md

 Before contributing, please take a moment to read through the [README](./README.md) as it provides a comprehensive understanding of the project and are essential reading to ensure that we're all on the same page.

+## 💻 Development

+Refer to [DEVELOPMENT.md](./DEVELOPMENT.md) to get started with the development on Elasti code base.

 ## 🐛 Reporting Issues

 If you've identified a bug or have an idea for an enhancement, please begin by creating an Issue.
 Here's how: